lunjohnzhang/WPPL/README_DEV.md

 TODO: we need to add licenses of PIBT and LaCAM!

 NOTE: LaCAM is designed for one-shot MAPF.
 But in Lifelong MAPF, multiple agents might have the same goals, if directly ask LaCAM for planning solution, it may fail.

+# LaCAM2Solver

+NOTE: if one-step LaCAM2 and LaCAM have some difference, the problem may stem from the swap operation.